Automating Pipelines of A/B Tests with Population Split Using Self-Adaptation and Machine Learning: Evaluation

 \begin{enumerate} \item[Q1] How useful is automating A/B testing pipelines? \item[Q2] How useful is a population split in A/B testing? \item[Q3] How useful is the notation to specify A/B testing pipelines? \item[Q4] How useful is an implementation that supports running A/B testing pipelines automatically? \end{enumerate}

 In addition for validity of the answers, we asked participants how familiar they are with self-adaptation and A/B testing. \textbf{Scenarios for answering EQ3 and EQ4.} For the approach without population split we used the pipeline shown in Figure~\ref{fig:scenario-pipeline-sequential}.
 The pipeline starts with an A/B test on a new style of a user interface of a web-store application.
 If the new style is favored by users, a new A/B test is launched that tests if users are more likely to purchase products when product reviews are presented at checkout, which may be an incentive for users to buy if they are hesitant to purchase at checkout.
-If this leads to more checkouts, a new A/B test is launched that evaluates a new version of the recommendation algorithm with the aim of serving better targeted recommendations.
+If this leads to more checkouts, a new A/B test is launched that evaluates a new version of the recommendation algorithm with the aim of serving better-targeted recommendations.
 The hypothesis is that the new algorithm is more effective at generating recommendations that result in more purchases.

-For \approach{} with a population split we used the pipeline shown in Figure~\ref{fig:scenario-pipeline-parallel}.
-After a successful completion of the A/B test of the new interface style, the population is split in two classes: users that most likely will make a purchase in the web-store, and users that most likely will not make a purchase.
+For \approachPipelines{} with a population split we used the pipeline shown in Figure~\ref{fig:scenario-pipeline-parallel}.
+After successful completion of the A/B test of the new interface style (first A/B test of the pipeline), users are split between two pipelines according to their \emph{likelihood of purchasing} something in the web store.
 To that end, the population split uses a classifier to make predictions about the likelihood of a user making a purchase.
 Users that are predicted to make a purchase take part in the recommendation A/B test and the others take part in the review A/B test.
 Since users belong to a single class, the review A/B test and the recommendation A/B test can run in parallel. \textbf{Data sets.} We use publicly available datasets to (1) predict the likelihood of a user making a purchase in the web-store, and (2) to model user behavior in user profiles.